josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>GetUnsafeValPtr&lt;T&gt;(ref this T)</summary>

-  Obtains an unsafe pointer of type ValPtr&lt;T&gt; from a reference to an unmanaged value of type T.
+  Obtains an unsafe pointer of type `ValPtr<T>` from a reference to an unmanaged value of type `T`.
   </details>
 - <details>
   <summary>GetUnsafeIntPtr&lt;T&gt;(ref this T)</summary>

-  Obtains an unsafe pointer of type IntPtr from a reference to an unmanaged value of type T.
+  Obtains an unsafe pointer of type `IntPtr` from a reference to an unmanaged value of type `T`.
   </details>
 - <details>
   <summary>GetUnsafeUIntPtr&lt;T&gt;(ref this T)</summary>

-  Obtains an unsafe pointer of type UIntPtr from a reference to an unmanaged value of type T.
+  Obtains an unsafe pointer of type `UIntPtr` from a reference to an unmanaged value of type `T`.
   </details>
 - <details>
   <summary>Transform&lt;TSource, TDestination&gt;(ref this TSource)</summary>

-  Generates a reference for an unmanaged value of type TDestination from an existing reference to an unmanaged value of type TSource.
+  Generates a reference for an unmanaged value of type `TDestination` from an existing reference to an unmanaged value of type `TSource`.
   </details>
 - <details>
   <summary>AsBytes&lt;TSource&gt;(ref this TSource)</summary>

-  Creates a Span&lt;Byte&gt; from a reference to an unmanaged value of type TSource.
+  Creates a `Span<Byte>` from a reference to an unmanaged value of type `TSource`.
   </details>
 - <details>
   <summary>WithSafeFixed&lt;T&gt;(ref this T, FixedReferenceAction&lt;T&gt;)</summary>